28left/descriptive_set_theory/constructible.md

 (Keep in mind, however, that the general satisfaction relation, over all formulas, is not formalizable in $\ZF$.)

-The Theorem is proved via induction over the structure of $\varphi$.
-For atomic $\varphi$, both sides express the same fact, since we use the canonical interpretation of constants.
+The Theorem is proved via induction over the structure of ${}\varphi$.
+For atomic ${}\varphi$, both sides express the same fact, since we use the canonical interpretation of constants.
 The definition of relativization ensures that for the inductive cases, both sides behave identically wit respect to the corresponding subformulas.

 ### Definability of definability